MibenSmmod/Audit-Mismatch-Alerts/README.md

-*** UPDATE:  This script is no longer needed.
-Review XIQ 25r1 release notes on how to update offline devices. ***
+# **UPDATE:  This script is no longer needed.
+Review XIQ 25r1 (Jan.
+2025) release notes on how to update offline devices.**

 # XIQ Audit Mismatch Alerts
 ## Purpose